-Mr. Roxey, Voted # 1 Move & Shaker in Hunterdon County, New Jersey, is the recipient of numerous arts and humanities awards and began his formal training at The Joffrey Ballet in New York City, to which he was awarded a full scholarship and later graduated at the top of his class.
-He went on to dance professionally with Joffrey Ballet Concert Company under the direction of Edith A'ddario, Joffrey Ballet II under the direction of Gage Bush and Richard England, and The Joffrey Ballet under the direction of the late Robert Joffrey.
-He then joined American Repertory Ballet and Dayton Ballet as a principal dancer under the direction of Dermote Burke and Marjorie Mussman.
+In his youth he began professionally as a b-bop, hip hop dancer in movies, commercials and with a group called Fresh Kids from Coney Island.
+From there he received a full scholarship from Joffrey Ballet and thus began his career at the Joffrey Ballet Company II under the direction of Gage Bush and Richard England, and The Joffrey Ballet under the direction of the late Robert Joffrey.
+He later joined American Repertory Ballet and Dayton Ballet as a principal dancer under the direction of Dermote Burke and Marjorie Mussman.

 Roxey Ballet was founded by exploring the humanities as, initially, Mark used break dance as a means of expression and education against racism and social inequality, then concert dance to communicate and explore ideas for greater understanding and to create transformational of ways of thinking about humanities subjects.
 His quest is to continually look for the human element, how to best exchange ideas or make a significant difference in the community, and articulate our humanity through our art form.
 For 27 years Mark Roxey has been transforming communities through interactive programs that communicate human, civil, disability rights, women's health initiatives, bullying and the cultural condition.